hkamel/MCW-IoT-for-business/Hands-on lab/HOL step-by-step - IoT for business.md

 3. Make a note of the name, as it will be used to store Azure Stream Analytics data

-4. Open the storage account and select **Containers** from the menu to the left
+4. Open the storage account and select **Blobs** from the menu to the left

 5. Select **+ Container** at the top of the Containers blade, then provide the following: